 - If you have cats, be sure the litter box is out of reach.
 Puppies like to snack on poop, especially kitty potty deposits and aside from the unsanitary issue, this will hiss off the cat and cause potential inter-pet problems.
 Most cats can leap onto a tabletop to find their litter box, which keeps it out of dog range.

 - Electrical cords tempt puppies to chew.
 They can be shocked and sometimes even rescue breathing and CPR may not save them.
 Bad tasting products like Bitter Apple may help but don’t rely on these as some funny canines like the taste.
 It’s better to keep the cords out of reach by installing baby gates to make rooms off-limits, moving electrical items and their cords elsewhere, or bundle the cords together.
 Home product stores offer products designed to do this.

 - Some common house plants are poisonous if chewed and swallowed.
 Even if nontoxic, your puppy may have great fun gnawing and dragging pieces around the house, or practicing his excavation technique.
 Either hang baskets or set houseplants on tables out of reach, or throw away if they’re of the toxic variety.

 - Find a safe place out of puppy tooth range to store cell phone, TV remote or other such objects.
+Swallowed objects can make your puppy sick or even kill him.
 If you’re paper training the puppy, remember that the newspaper, books, magazines or music left on the floor may invite puppy potty attention you don’t want.